Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

-Fig.~\ref{fig:queuing_strategy} presents the key queuing mechanism of our proposed Justitia scheduler (for simplicity we ignore demand volume inflation during inference).
-For LLM application scheduling, we also use the GPS scheme to gauge the fair completion order (i.e., the scheduling priority) of LLM applications.
-As shown in Fig.~\ref{fig:queuing_strategy}, suppose the application completion order under the idealized fair-sharing system, GPS, is App-1, App-3, and App-2, then we set that order as their scheduling priority.
-In that sense, when App-2-i1 (the first inference request of App-2) completes, the requests from App-3 would take the service opportunity.
+Fig.~\ref{fig:queuing_strategy} presents the key queuing mechanism of our proposed \textit{Justitia} scheduler (for simplicity we ignore demand volume inflation during inference).
+For LLM agent scheduling, we also use the GPS scheme to gauge the fair completion order (i.e., the scheduling priority) of LLM agents.
+As shown in Fig.~\ref{fig:queuing_strategy}, suppose the agent completion order under the idealized fair-sharing system, GPS, is Agent-1, Agent-3, and Agent-2, then we set that order as their scheduling priority.
+In that sense, when Agent-2-i1 (the first inference request of Agent-2) completes, the requests from Agent-3 would take the service opportunity.
 Specifically, for efficient completion order estimation, we adopt the notion of virtual time $V (t)$, which is defined as a function of the real time $t$:

-Here, $M$ is the total KV cache space, and $N_t$ is the number of active applications in GPS at time $t$; $M / N_t$ thus represents the instantaneous fair share.
-Further, $V(t)$ increases at the marginal rate at which each application receives service in GPS.
-When App-$j$ arrives at time $a_j$ (with ${C}_j$ be its KV token-time cost), Justitia calculates its \emph{virtual finish time} $F_j$---the time at which the application would complete in GPS---as:
+Here, $M$ is the total KV cache space, and $N_t$ is the number of active agents in GPS at time $t$; $M / N_t$ thus represents the instantaneous fair share.
+Further, $V(t)$ increases at the marginal rate at which each agent receives service in GPS.
+When Agent-$j$ arrives at time $a_j$ (with ${C}_j$ be its KV token-time cost), \textit{Justitia} calculates its \emph{virtual finish time} $F_j$---the time at which the agent would complete in GPS---as:

-The virtual finish time of an application, once calculated, requires no update in the future.
-While the arrival of later applications would change the fair-serving rate, they do not change the relative completion order among existing applications (i.e., the relative order in $\{F_j\}$), because each active application would always be serviced with the same rate.
-Justitia further adopts the $\{F_j\}$ order as the scheduling priority.
-In this way we can attain low scheduling overhead: the status refreshing overhead on application arrival or completion is \emph{constant}, and the complexity to select the next application to serve is $O(\text{log }N_t)$.
+The virtual finish time of an agent, once calculated, requires no update in the future.
+While the arrival of later agents would change the fair-serving rate, they do not change the relative completion order among existing agents (i.e., the relative order in $\{F_j\}$), because each active agent would always be serviced with the same rate. \textit{Justitia} further adopts the $\{F_j\}$ order as the scheduling priority.
+In this way we can attain low scheduling overhead: the status refreshing overhead on agent arrival or completion is \emph{constant}, and the complexity to select the next agent to serve is $O(\text{log }N_t)$.

+Moreover, we have mathematically proved that, under \textit{Justitia} an agent can be guaranteed to complete within a constant delay after its completion under GPS (the virtual fair scheduler).
+Due to the space limitation, please refer to Appendix~\ref{subsec:analysis} for the detailed theorem and proof.